marios-zindilis/website-sources/posts/centos-6-install-syslog-ng/index.md

 ---
 title: Installation of syslog-ng on CentOS 6
-Description: How to install syslog-ng on CentOS 6
+description: How to install syslog-ng on CentOS 6
 first-published: 2014-03-11
 ---